Submit a ticket

 Revision History

-CT sites applying for accreditation for the first time or renewing will receive an electronic copy of the manual by email.
-Otherwise, to order a copy, visit the ACR’s Education Catalog.
+CT sites applying for accreditation for the first time or renewing will receive an electronic copy of the manual by email and can be located on the Medical Physics Resources webpage.

 While the required tests in the manual’s 2017 version are the same as the 2012 version, many of the test procedures, data interpretation and corrective action descriptions have been updated to improve clarity.
 In addition, expectations and responsibilities have been further defined, including: